 Now, whenever I shape my brows for the pure pleasure of it, I can see my mother’s hands and the look on her face as she worked to make a perfect leaf of green that crisp spring day in New Mexico.

 And I remember her as the artist she always wanted to be.

 P.S.
-Green Leaves and Eyebrows was written in 2004 and is an excerpt from a book I am writing.
+Green Leaves and Eyebrows, written in 2004, is excerpt from a book in progress.